-- What manner of design and construction provisions are least or most likely to be correctly understood, implemented, or enforced? - Will special-purpose standards (for example, scope limited to a set of smaller building types) be efficient and effective, or simply ignored in favor of general-purpose standards? - Have current model codes and standards unduly encumbered innovation that could lead to more economical or better resilience?
+- What manner of design and construction provisions are least or most likely to be correctly understood, implemented, or enforced? - Will special-purpose standards (for example, scope limited to a set of smaller building types) be efficient and effective, or simply ignored in favor of generalpurpose standards? - Have current model codes and standards unduly encumbered innovation that could lead to more economical or better resilience?

-Some of this work may well fit better within FEMA's NEHRP activities, but the overall effort is clearly within the purview of NEHRP as a whole, and the economics program at NIST could be a key resource if financial support were made available.
+Some of this work may well fit better within FEMA's NEHRP activities, but the overall effort is clearly within the purview of NEHRP as a whole, and the economics program at NIST could be a key resource, as indicated in NRC task 10, if financial support were made available.